 Visual Triggers to Keep Your SEO on Track

 In the new release, there are now more visual triggers to help you get the most from your content.
-In the publish box of your WordPress dashboard is a little indicator that is red, yellow or green depending on whether the page has met the criteria.
+In the top right of your WordPress block editor window is a little indicator that is red, yellow or green depending on whether the page has met the criteria.

 The plugin also adds four columns with the SEO and readability rating, outbound links and internal links so you can tell if you’ve done all you can for on-page optimization.